kubernetes-sigs/gateway-api/geps/gep-4747/index.md

 The `type` field is a list of one or more values:

 - **`Ingress`**: The Gateway accepts traffic from external or cross-cluster clients and routes it to backends.
-This is the default when `type` is unset.
+When `type` is unset or an empty list, implementations MUST treat it as `[Ingress]` and surface that value in the Gateway's status.
   Defaulting to `Ingress` prevents existing Gateways from being accidentally configured as open proxies when Backend support is introduced.
   Implementations that already use Gateway for egress will need to explicitly